welch-lab/new-welch-lab/_pages/openings.md

 Desired Qualifications:
 The ideal candidate will have a PhD in computational biology, bioinformatics, computer science, statistics, mathematics, physics, or related field, and familiarity with high-throughput sequencing data.
 Life scientists with significant computational expertise should also apply.
 Additional desirable qualities include the ability to effectively work both independently and in a team, good communication skills, and a love for both computational method development and biological discovery.

 Interested applicants should submit a brief statement of interest, CV, and contact information for three references.
-For questions regarding the position, please contact Dr. Joshua Welch at welchjd@umich.edu.
+For questions regarding the position, please contact Dr. Joshua Welch at [welchjd@umich.edu](mailto:welchjd@umich.edu).
+Click here to apply: [https://careers.umich.edu/job_detail/212162/research-fellow](https://careers.umich.edu/job_detail/212162/research-fellow)

 **Bioinformatician**